zaidalyafeai/holy-edge/README.md

 Created by Harsimrat Sandhawalia

 This repository contains tensorflow implementation of the [HED model](https://github.com/s9xie/hed).
-Details of hyperparamters are available in the [paper](https://arxiv.org/pdf/1504.06375.pdf)
+Details of hyper-paramters are available in the [paper](https://arxiv.org/pdf/1504.06375.pdf)

     @InProceedings{xie15hed,
       author = {"Xie, Saining and Tu, Zhuowen"},